What is Jigsaw PSHE?

 At Longmoor we don’t want anyone to be a victim of Bullying.
+We understand that Bullying can have a profound affect on children's emotional well-being and mental health and Bullying will not be tolerated at our school.
 As part of our PSHE curriculum and through recognising the annual National Anti-Bullying Week we work hard to help the children understand issues surrounding Bullying.
-If you feel that you are being bullied, the best thing to do is to tell someone so that they can help you.
+If you feel that you are being bullied, please tell an adult straight away.

 At School you can tell…